List of Katy Perry records and achievements

-Guinness World Records
+World records

 In 2008, Perry's first two singles, "I Kissed a Girl" and "Hot n Cold" from her second studio album, One of the Boys, sold over three million digital downloads in the United States.
-These sales earned her a place in Guinness World Records as the first and only female artist to accomplish that, which was published in the 2010 edition of the book.
-She obtained another world record upon becoming the first and only female artist to have five US Billboard Hot 100 number-one singles from one album.
+These sales earned her a place in Guinness World Records as the first female artist to accomplish that, which was published in the book's 2010 edition.
+She obtained another world record upon becoming the first female artist to have five US Billboard Hot 100 number-one singles from one album.
 The singles "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)" are from her third studio album, Teenage Dream, and all peaked at number one on the chart.
 It was the second album overall to achieve this, following Michael Jackson's Bad.

-Perry reached over 50 million followers on Twitter (later known as X) on February 1, 2014 and became the most followed person on the platform, appearing in the 2015 edition of Guinness World Records.
+Perry reached over 50 million followers on Twitter (later known as X) on February 1, 2014, becoming the most followed person on the platform, appearing in the 2015 edition of Guinness World Records.
 The singer re-appeared with the same world record in the next year's edition, along with three more records.
 In 2017, she further extended her record for the most followers, and Guinness gave her two more titles of most followed female person and female pop star on the platform.
 As of April 2021, Perry still holds the world record for the most followers on Twitter for a female popstar.

-Perry's performance at the Super Bowl XLIX halftime show on February 1, 2015 was seen by 118.5 million viewers, making it the most-watched halftime show at the time.
-This earned her a Guinness record for the largest television audience for a Super Bowl halftime performance.
+Her performance at the Super Bowl XLIX halftime show on February 1, 2015, was seen by 118.5 million viewers, making it the most-watched halftime show at the time.
+This earned Perry a Guinness record for the largest television audience for a Super Bowl halftime performance.
 She held the world record for eight years until Rihanna broke it on February 12, 2023.

-In 2016, Guinness recognized Jiff, a pint-sized Pomeranian dog that appeared on Perry's "Dark Horse" music video.
-The 10-meter walk of the dog in the music video, using his hind legs for 6.56 seconds, earned him a world record.